vedenev/CUDA_blur_image-/README.md

 ## 2. Resuts of speed test
 0.02513846206665039 sec as mean for one (RGB) image 1200x800
-It is only timne for blur, time for intializations and for files reading/writing was not included.
+It is only time for blur, time for intializations and for files reading/writing was not included.
 Time for transfer image from CPU memory to GPU memory and back was included.
 It was tested with hardware:
 CPU: Intel Core 2 Quad Q8400